Pancho Villa: Personal life

-Death
+Assassination

-On 20 July 1923, Villa was assassinated in an ambush while visiting Parral, most likely on the orders of political enemies Plutarco Elías Calles and President Alvaro Obregón.
-He frequently made trips from his ranch to Parral for banking and other errands, where he generally felt secure.
-Villa usually was accompanied by his large entourage of armed Dorados, or bodyguards, but for some unknown reason on that day he had gone into the town without most of them, taking with him only three bodyguards and two other ranch employees.
+On 20 July 1923, Villa was shot and killed in an ambush while visiting Parral, most likely on the orders of political enemies Plutarco Elías Calles and President Alvaro Obregón.
+He frequently made trips from his ranch to Parral, where he generally felt secure, for banking and other errands.
+Villa usually was accompanied by his large entourage of armed Dorados, or bodyguards, but on that day he had gone into town without most of them, taking with him only three bodyguards and two other ranch employees.
 He went to pick up a consignment of gold from the local bank with which to pay his Canutillo ranch staff.
 While driving back through the city in his black 1919 Dodge touring car, Villa passed by a school, and a pumpkinseed vendor ran toward his car and shouted "Viva Villa!", a signal to a group of seven riflemen who then appeared in the middle of the road and fired more than 40 rounds into the automobile.
 In the fusillade, nine dumdum bullets, normally used for hunting big game, hit Villa in the head and upper chest, killing him instantly.

-Claro Huertado (a bodyguard), Rafael Madreno (Villa's main personal bodyguard), Danie Tamayo (his personal secretary), and Colonel Miguel Trillo (who also served as his chauffeur) were killed.
+Claro Huertado (a bodyguard), Rafael Madreno (Villa's main personal bodyguard), Daniel Tamayo (his personal secretary), and Colonel Miguel Trillo (who also served as his chauffeur) were also killed.
 One of Villa's bodyguards, Ramon Contreras, was wounded badly but managed to kill at least one of the assassins before he escaped; Contreras was the only survivor.
 Villa is reported to have died saying "Don't let it end like this.
 Tell them I said something," but there is no contemporary evidence that he survived his shooting even momentarily.
 Historian and biographer Friedrich Katz wrote in 1998 that Villa died instantly.
 Time also reported in 1951 that both Villa and his aide (Tamayo) were killed instantly.

 Telegraph service was interrupted to Villa's hacienda of Canutillo, probably so that Obregón's officials could secure the estate and "to prevent a possible Villista uprising triggered by his assassination."

 The next day, Villa's funeral was held and thousands of his grieving supporters in Parral followed his casket to his burial site while Villa's men and his closest friends remained at the Canutillo hacienda armed and ready for an attack by the government troops.
 The six surviving assassins hid out in the desert and were soon captured, but only two of them served a few months in jail, and the rest were commissioned into the military.